 number as output, and it would be technically correct, even if possibly

 Is this the end?
 Have we lost?
 I am afraid that in a sense we have.
 This

 is part of the struggle we talked about.
 Suddenly we can’t reason anymore, and

 are instead left at the mercy of optional meaningful naming.
 If we

 add_one, then we better mean add one, because we have

 no way to tell what’s what.

 These are the first few words of A Type of Programming, a book emphasizing sound reasoning, a playful mastery of our skills and a thirst for meaning.
 We start from the very beginning, and barely noticing it, as we learn Haskell, functional programming and types, we become well-versed in every topic we touch.
 This book, ultimately, aims to improve the ways and quality of the software we produce and demand as individuals and as civilization.
 If you think that's a worthy goal, if you are here to excel, then this book is for you.

-This is an ongoing book, you can buy your copy to continue reading.
+This is an ongoing work, you can buy your copy to continue reading.
 You will have immediate access to over 500 pages containing more than 110,000 words in web, PDF and e-book formats, to all future chapters as soon as they are published, and to a digital copy of the full book once it's complete.
 Would you like to see more advanced content first?
 Click here.

 When we say